centrifuge/website/src/pages/invest.md

 <Col span={4} align="start">

-# Simple Lending for Next Generation of Finance
+# High Yield, Low Risk, Short Term

 </Col>
 <Col span={4} align="start">
 <p margin={{ top: "0" }}>
-DeFi is building the first internet-native Global Business Graph, powered by decentralized currencies.
+With DeFi, Centrifuge is building transparent securitizations and continuous returns, 24/7/365.
+Investors will have access to new asset classes previously reserved for big banks.
 </p>

-When you invest in DeFi, you invest in the future of finance.
+When you invest with Centrifuge, you invest in the future of finance.

 </Col>
 <Col span={4} align="start">